Skip to content

 Descartes’s Universal Possibilism

 Rene Descartes took the opposite approach, arguing that God’s omnipotence extends even to logical impossibilities.
 God could make contradictions true, create square circles, and make 2 + 2 = 5.
-On this view, the laws of logic are themselves contingent on God’s will.
-The paradox dissolves because God can both create the unliftable stone and lift it - the contradiction is no obstacle to an absolutely unlimited power.
+On this view, the laws of logic themselves depend on God’s will.
+The paradox dissolves because God can both create the unliftable stone and lift it - the contradiction is no obstacle to absolutely unlimited power.

 Mavrodes’s Logical Analysis